Air Force Basic Training Prep - The Reporting Statement

 Secondly, in basic training, when addressing an MTI (Military Training Instructor), the first words out of your mouth are always the "reporting statement."

 Now, that doesn't mean every sentence begins with the reporting statement -- just at the beginning of the conversation.
-For example, your TI yells, "Trainee Paulette!
+For example, your TI yells, "Trainee Smith!
 Get your butt over here!"

-You would run over, stand at attention three paces in front of the TI and say "Sir (or Ma'am), Trainee Paulette reports as ordered!"
+You would run over, stand at attention three paces in front of the TI and say "Sir (or Ma'am), Trainee Smith reports as ordered!"

 The TI then says, "Where were you born?"